isovalent/ebpf-docs/docs/linux/kfuncs/scx_bpf_pick_any_cpu.md

 [:octicons-tag-24: v6.12](https://github.com/torvalds/linux/commit/f0e1a0643a59bf1f922fa209cec86a170b784f3f)
 <!-- [/FEATURE_TAG] -->

-Pick and claim an idle cpu if available or pick any CPU
+Pick and claim an idle CPU if available or pick any CPU

 ## Definition

-Pick and claim an idle cpu in `cpus_allowed`.
+Pick and claim an idle CPU in `cpus_allowed`.
 If none is available, pick any CPU in `cpus_allowed`.
 Guaranteed to succeed.

 If `ops.update_idle()` is implemented and `SCX_OPS_KEEP_BUILTIN_IDLE` is not set, this function can't tell which CPUs are idle and will always pick any CPU.